-My personal story of how fostering heartbreak taught me to genuinely love my adopted siblings, starts with me in an extremely volatile and angry state, caught in the middle of chaos orchestrated by random change and a broken system.
+My personal story of how fostering heartbreak taught me to genuinely love my adopted siblings, starts with me in an extremely volatile and angry state, caught in the middle of chaos orchestrated by random change and a complicated system.
 I was a freshman in high school when my family’s idealized and romanticized version of life came crashing down around us, causing intense emotional turmoil.
 We spent the next four years trying to pull our lives back together and learned much along the way.
 You, my friend, struggling with uncertainty, anguish, change, or hatred: I write this acknowledging the repulsive and selfish parts of my own soul and hope they speak to all the gut-wrenching, real human feelings we experience around grief.
 Adoption and fostering can be sources of overwhelming joy, but sometimes they’re accompanied by heartbreak induced by uncertainty, anguish, and doubt.
 Seeing where the opposites come together often proves impossible.
 My heart for this article resides in the marriage of those conflicting emotions.

 I grew up as the oldest biological daughter in a family who fostered for years.
-My family constantly had teenagers from broken homes, babies, toddlers, you name it; kids of any age or background roaming our house.
+My family constantly had teenagers, babies, toddlers, you name it; kids of any age or background roaming our house.
 In complete honesty, I had never been particularly attached to any of them until our home was blessed with a sibling set: one toddler boy and a baby girl.
 For safety and privacy concerns, they will be referred to by their nicknames (BuggaBoo and Squinchy) in this article.
 I fell in love, the very moment Squinchy was placed in my arms.
 She came home from the hospital to my family, and as a 14-year-old girl, I was absolutely smitten with this child.
 I loved her more than anything I had ever loved before, even though I adored all of my other siblings as well.

 If you’ve experienced heartbreak at the hands of the foster care system: it’s the material of nightmares.